thiennn/thiennn.github.io/_posts/2016-11-29-dockerizing-real-world-aspnetcore-application.md

 title: Dockerizing a real world asp.net core application
 ---

+One single command **`docker run -d -p 5000:5000 simplcommerce/nightly-build`**, waiting for a couple of minutes for docker to pull the images and start the container.
+Then open your browser, type localhost:5000 and you got a shopping cart website written by aspnetcore up and running.
+Yahoo!!!!.
+In this blog post I will describe how I did it.

 As you might know.
 I am developing an open source, cross platform and modularized ecommerce system built on .NET Core which called [simplcommerce](https://github.com/simplcommerce/SimplCommerce).

 ![SimplCommerce](/images/simplscreenshot.png "SimplCommerce")